-Is there anyone who doesn’t like this man?
+Is there anyone who doesn’t like this guy?
 The legendary wild man of the American cinema turns an unbelievable 80 this weekend.
 The self-proclaimed Irish Democrat from the Jersey shore has never given anything less than an interesting performance and there’s a lot to choose from as you can see from the posters – chronicling sixty years of his films from his beginnings with Roger Corman and the first decade where he really paid his dues and wrote several screenplays into the bargain.
-We all have our own favourites amongst his work and there are the great films like Five Easy Pieces, Cuckoo’s Nest and Chinatown (written by Robert Towne for him – they became friends at an acting workshop) and The Shining.
-And there are the not fully great ones where he crafts truly hilarious or interesting or moving characters, like The Border or Ironweed, Blood and Wine, The King of Marvin Gardens or The Pledge.
+We all have our own favourites among his work and there are the great films like Five Easy Pieces, Cuckoo’s Nest and Chinatown (written by Robert Towne for him – they became friends at an acting workshop) and The Shining.
+And there are the not fully great ones where he crafts truly hilarious or interesting or moving performances, like The Border or Ironweed, Blood and Wine, The King of Marvin Gardens or The Pledge.
 He’s been pleasurable in truly terrible films like As Good as it Gets or a challenging one like Carnal Knowledge.
 His forays into directing have been fascinating – Drive, He Said, The Missouri Breaks, Goin’ South, The Two Jakes.
 He will hopefully return to the screen in the US version of Toni Erdmann, recently announced, but until then he has a truly magnificent back catalogue to plunder.
 Choose your own Jack Nicholson Adventure.
 Happy Birthday to a great star and an astonishing talent.